Build an eCommerce Landing Page that Converts

 How to Drive Your Message Home by Getting Even More Personal

 Using the example above and diving a bit further down into the reasons why someone getting married might want to start taking supplements before the big day, we uncover those highly personal and sensitive characteristics of our market.
-To lose weight, look more youthful, feel energetic, and prevent illness on that special day, are hot buttons, or perhaps, triggers, that will likely motivate the bride to be into action.
+To lose weight, look more youthful, feel energetic, and to avoid a disaster on the big day – like ILLNESS.
+These are hot buttons, or perhaps, triggers, that will likely motivate the bride to be into action.

 It’s here at this level of segmentation where you might begin to create various landing pages to target your market, but in this case, merely mentioning all those reasons on one landing page will provide maximum relevancy, for many reasons – I’ll let you ponder that one on your own.
 These are sensitive topics if you know what I mean?
 This is almost guaranteed to give your message the super strength it needs to convert like crazy.